W. R. Burnett: Early life

-Burnett was born in Springfield, Ohio, and attented Miami Military Institute in Germantown, Ohio.
+Burnett was born in Springfield, Ohio, and attended Miami Military Institute in Germantown, Ohio.
 He left his civil service job in Springfield to move to Chicago when he was 28, by which time he had written over 100 short stories and five novels, all unpublished.

 Writing career

 In Chicago, Burnett found a job as a night clerk in the seedy Northmere Hotel.
 He found himself associating with prize fighters, hoodlums, hustlers and hobos.
 They inspired Little Caesar (novel 1929, film 1931).
-Little Caesar's overnight success landed him a job as a Hollywood screenwriter.
-Little Caesar became a classic movie, produced by First National Pictures (Warner Brothers) and starring little known Edward G. Robinson.
-The Al Capone theme was one he returned to in 1932 with Scarface.
-Burnett had won the 1930 O. Henry Award for his short story "Dressing-Up" published in Harper's Magazine in November 1929.
+The novel's overnight success landed him a job as a Hollywood screenwriter.
+Little Caesar became a classic movie, produced by First National Pictures (Warner Brothers) and starring then little known Edward G. Robinson.

+Burnett was hired by Howard Hughes to write a draft of Scarface although Howard Hawks disliked it and the script was rewritten by Ben Hecht.

+He won the 1930 O. Henry Award for his short story "Dressing-Up", published in Harper's in November 1929.

-Burnett kept busy, producing a novel or more a year and turning most into screenplays (some as many as three times).
-Thematically Burnett was similar to Dashiell Hammett and James M. Cain but his contrasting of the corruption and corrosion of the city with the better life his characters yearned for, represented by the paradise of the pastoral, was fresh and original.
-He portrayed characters who, for one reason or another, fell into a life of crime.
-Once sucked into this life they were unable to climb out.
+Burnett published a novel or more a year and turned most into screenplays (some as many as three times).
+Thematically Burnett was similar to Dashiell Hammett and James M. Cain, but contrasting the corruption and corrosion of the city with the better life his characters yearned for.
+He portrayed characters who, for one reason or another, fell into a life of crime and were unable to climb out.
 They typically get one last shot at salvation but the oppressive system closes in and denies redemption.

-Burnett's characters exist in a world of twilight morality — virtue can come from gangsters and criminals, malice from guardians and protectors.
-Above all his characters are human and this could be their undoing.
-In High Sierra (1941), Humphrey Bogart plays Roy Earle, a hard-bitten criminal who rejects his life of crime to help a sexually appealing crippled girl.
-In The Asphalt Jungle (1949), the most perfectly masterminded plot falls apart as each character reveals a weakness.
-In The Beast of the City (1932) starring Walter Huston, the police take the law into their own hands when the criminals walk free due to legal incompetence, foreshadowing Dirty Harry by almost 40 years.

 Film work

-Burnett worked with many of the greats in acting and directing, including Raoul Walsh, John Huston, John Ford, Howard Hawks, Nicholas Ray, Douglas Sirk, and Michael Cimino, John Wayne (The Dark Command), Humphrey Bogart, Ida Lupino, Paul Muni, Frank Sinatra, Marilyn Monroe, Steve McQueen and Clint Eastwood.
+Burnett wrote for many of the great actors and directors, including Raoul Walsh, John Huston, John Ford, Howard Hawks, Nicholas Ray, Douglas Sirk, and Michael Cimino, John Wayne (The Dark Command), Humphrey Bogart, Ida Lupino, Paul Muni, Frank Sinatra, Marilyn Monroe, Steve McQueen and Clint Eastwood.
 He received an Oscar nomination for his script for Wake Island (1942) and a Writers Guild nomination for his script for The Great Escape.
-In addition to his film work he also wrote scripts for television and radio.
+In addition to his film work, he also wrote scripts for television and radio.

+In High Sierra (1941), Humphrey Bogart plays Roy Earle, a hard-bitten criminal who rejects his life of crime to help a sexually appealing crippled girl.
+In The Asphalt Jungle (1950), the most perfectly masterminded plot falls apart as each character reveals a weakness.
+In The Beast of the City (1932) starring Walter Huston, the police take the law into their own hands when the criminals walk free due to legal incompetence.

+Burnett was called back by Howard Hughes to work on Vendetta.